e-lie/funkdl/README.md

 - Use then `./funkdl '<spotify_url>'`.

 Hopefully I'll find time soon to package this properly (to avoid this long dev installation).

+I would be great to transform this integration into a Funkwhale source plugin.

 ## Usage